alvindcaesar/billplz-for-cf7/readme.txt

 > 4. That's it.
 You are now ready to start accepting Billplz payment on your website through your contact form.

 == Changelog ==

+= 1.0.2, December 24, 2022 =
+* New: Display current mode status (Live / Test) on the dashboard's admin bar.
+* New: A payment redirect page will be automatically created and selected by default upon plugin activation.
+* Improvement on settings page UI

 = 1.0.1, December 16, 2022 =
 * Fix: Fatal error upon activation when Contact Form 7 is not active.